fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers_grammar.rst

 org.python.pydev.parser.jython.ast
 ----------------------------------

-This package contains the AST (Abstract Syntax Tree) structure used by Pydev.
+This package contains the AST (Abstract Syntax Tree) structure used by PyDev.
 It implements a visitor pattern so that clients can traverse the structure.

 All the grammars generate the same AST.
 This means it must remain compatible with all versions of